Collecting evidence safely

 Before printing the page, it's a good idea to check Print Preview to make sure the page will print in a suitable format and includes all items on the page.

 If not, it's best to take a screenshot instead.

 Once it is printed, the URL or web address will appear at the bottom of the page.

 Taking a screenshot on a PC

-A lawyer or legal service can provide advice about the evidence you need to apply for a protection order or to prove that the abuser's behaviour is criminal.
+A lawyer or legal service can provide advice about the evidence you need to apply for a protection order or to prove the abuser's behaviour is criminal.

 You, or a lawyer or legal service on your behalf, can also speak to the police about what evidence is required.

 Types of evidence the police might need include your name and contact details, and whether you have a protection order in place.
-If you know who is responsible for the technology-facilitated abuse, a photograph of that person could be helpful along with their name, contact details, the car they drive and any criminal history.
+If you know who is responsible for the tech abuse, a photograph of that person could be helpful along with their name, contact details, the car they drive and any criminal history.

-Read more on our legal help page.
+Read more on our police and legal help page.